-Ending DACA Means More Profit for These Corporations
+Ending DACA Means More Profit For These Corporations

 Beyond GEO Group and CoreCivic, a whole host of corporations that provide prison health care, food services, phone calls, bail bonds, and other services stand to profit from more people being deported.
 Even Wall Street and the airline industry could get in on the action.

-And who knows how many of Trump’s personal friends will profit?
-Buffalo power broker Jeremy Jacobs recently began renting space to ICE at his corporate headquarters after donating more to Trump’s campaign than anyone in Western New York.
+And who knows how many of Trump’s friends could profit?
+This spring ICE opened an office in the same building as the headquarters of Buffalo power broker Jeremy Jacobs’s corporation, Delaware North.
+The Jacobs family donated more to Trump’s campaign than anyone in Western New York and last year hired a former US Attorney who had just led the largest workplace immigration raid during the Obama administration.

 We need mass action to force congress to act before the DACA program ends in March.
 We also need to keep shining the light on who profits from racism.
 That’s how we win.

-Note: Correction: This article originally stated that Delaware North is the owner of The Delaware North Building and the landlord to ICE, which occupies offices on the 7th floor of the building.
-Though the building is named for Delaware North and is 70% occupied by Delaware North and related entities, the ultimate owner of the building is a shell company tied to Uniland, the developer of the building.